NNELL AWARDS

 NOW ACCEPTING NOMINATIONS for

 And the award goes to…!
-NNELL is seeking nominations for the NNELL award for Outstanding Support of Early Second Language Learning that will be presented at the ACTFL 2024 Conference, in Philadelphia , PA, November 22-24.
+NNELL is seeking nominations for the NNELL award for Outstanding Support of Early Second Language Learning that will be presented at the ACTFL 2025 Conference, in New Orleans, LA , November 20-23.

 NOMINATE AN INDIVIDUAL OR INDIVIDUALS WHO HAVE PROVIDED OUTSTANDING SUPPORT FOR YOUR EFFORTS!